 ❤️Why you'll like this recipe

-If you're missing dining out on Vietnamese food, this Vietnamese Prawn Noodle Bowl puts pining for a bowl of Bún a thing of the past.
+Why resort to Vietnamese take-out when you can make it at home?
+This Vietnamese Prawn Noodle Bowl puts pining for a bowl of Bún a thing of the past.

 It's a shrimp noodle bowl, packed with fresh herbs and veggies and flavoured with the most delicious dipping sauce made with a splash of fish sauce and a little fiery red chili pepper.